Visionary-Laboratory/SpaceDG/README.md

 export SPACEDG_BENCH_ROOT=/path/to/SpaceDG_Bench
 ```

-That skips all Hugging Face downloads for this benchmark.
+That skips automatic downloads for this benchmark.
 Otherwise, follow the usual VLMEvalKit / EASI environment setup.

-### 3) Run Evaluation with VLMEvalKit
+### 3) Evaluation with VLMEvalKit

 We provide an example launcher script: